 Understanding why dogs attack people is vital in preventing them from happening.
 Some of the most common reasons why dogs may bite include:

-- Fear: A dog can bite when it is startled, frightened, or feels threatened.
+- Fear: A dog can bite when startled, frightened, or threatened.
 When a dog bite occurs out of fear, it happens suddenly without notice.

 - Pain: When dogs are in pain or not feeling well, they should be left alone.
 Even the friendliest dogs can bite when experiencing pain.

 - Maternal Instincts: If a mother dog tends to her puppies and someone approaches her litter, she may bite.

 - Possessiveness: A dog can bite when protecting its property like bone, toy, home, or food.

 - Prey Demeanors: This behavior includes pouncing, chasing, and shaking.